lensapp/lens/docs/extensions/capabilities/common-capabilities.md

 ### App Menus

-An extension can register custom App menus that will be displayed on OS native menus.
+This extension can register custom app menus that will be displayed on OS native menus.

 Example: